DOI-ONRR/doi-extractives-data/sectors/index.md

 In addition to companies in the electric power sector, industries and businesses with their own power plants use coal to generate electricity.

+For more information on coal, including how it is formed, types of coal, and the impact of coal mining on the environment, visit the [Energy Information Agency](http://www.eia.gov/kids/energy.cfm?page=coal_home).

 ##Renewable Energy